instantiator/blog-source/blog-site/content/post/we-hacked-the-police.md

 ---
 title: "We hacked the Police!"
 date: 2013-05-05T00:00:00Z
-Tags: [ "Necropost", "policing", "crime", "technology", "civic tech", "Hack the Police", "Metropolitan Police", "hackathon" ]
+Tags: [ "policing", "crime", "technology", "civic tech", "Hack the Police", "Metropolitan Police", "hackathon" ]
-Categories: [ "Necropost", "Article", "Police Rewired" ]
+Categories: [ "necropost", "article", "police rewired" ]
-Series: [ "htp-1" ]
+Series: [ "hack the police 1" ]
 ---

 *This is a necropost, resurrected from an old blog.
 To find out more about Hack the Police events, civic tech, and policing technology, visit: [Police Rewired](https://policerewired.org)*